Active 20-30 International

 Both the International and Active International Associations were charter members of the World Council of Young Men’s Service Clubs (WOCO).
 John Armenia, Joe Crowe and Arnie Scheldt of Active and Dr. James Vernetti, Henry Heyl and Ray Fletcher of 20-30 were among those who fostered the World Council movement up to its formal beginning in 1945 (See WOCO information).

-Merging Ideas & Resources
+Merging Ideas and Resources

 In 1959, President Norm Morrison of 20-30 and President Ken Helling of Active, exchanged a letter renewing the long standing proposal that these two identical young men’s service clubs should merge.